r3nk/AVR3nk/README.md

 The AVR3nk build environment allows to build libraries and applications by running Make commands in a terminal, such as "make all", "make build" or "make program".
 When one of the specified Make targets is invoked in a directory, it is executed recursively within all subdirectories.
 E.g., in order to build all libraries and applications at once, call "make all" in AVR3nk's top directory.

 The following Make targets are available:
-**clean**: Removes all files generated locally by the build environment, such as object code, library archives, Intel hex programming files, etc. When "make clean" is invoked in AVR3nk's top directory, the install directory is removed prior to executing the clean command recursively in each subdirectory.
+* **clean**: Removes all files generated locally by the build environment, such as object code, library archives, Intel hex programming files, etc. When "make clean" is invoked in AVR3nk's top directory, the install directory is removed prior to executing the clean command recursively in each subdirectory.
 Make a direcotry clean when you need to make sure that all source files are compiled anew in a subsequent call of build.
-**build**: Compiles the source code.
+* **build**: Compiles the source code.
 For libraries, it will also create (or update) a library archive if source files were updated.
 For an application, it will also build library dependencies into the application's build directory and link everything to an executable which can be programmed to AVR hardware.
 The build command compiles only files that were changed since the last compilation.
-**headers**: Copies a library's header files to the install directory.
+* **headers**: Copies a library's header files to the install directory.
-**install**: Copies a library's pre-compiled archive file to the install directory.
+* **install**: Copies a library's pre-compiled archive file to the install directory.
-**all**: Rebuilds everything anew by invoking the targets clean, build and install.
+* **all**: Rebuilds everything anew by invoking the targets clean, build and install.
-**program**: This target is only valid for applications.
+* **program**: This target is only valid for applications.
 It writes the programming file to the AVR microcontroller by means of avrdude.
-**size**: Display the size of a program.
+* **size**: Displays the size of a program.
 This target works only for applications.

 Sample Projects